HacKanCuBa/blake2signer/README.md

 * `hasher`: Hash function to use, either `blake2b` (default) or `blake2s`.

 When using `unsign` or `loads` always wrap them in a `try ... except errors.SignedDataError` block to catch all exceptions raised by those methods.
 Alternatively you can check their docs and catch specific exceptions.
 In any case, all exceptions raised by this lib are subclassed from `SignerError` (unless something very unexpected happens, meaning that you should [fill a bug report](https://gitlab.com/hackancuba/blake2signer/-/issues/new)).
+Read more about exceptions and errors below.

 ```python
 """Many usage examples."""